dewdotninja/exams/README.md

 # exams

 This repo is used to deliver class exams, that might be avaialable only during exam period.
-So normally you'd find nothing at this place.
+Old exams may be left here for study.

+Exams may be either in Thai or English language, depending on the class.